awiencek/2023-hw-mini/assignment/exercise02.md

 Why do you think we would use a file (e.g. JSON file) for parameter storage instead of accepting the parameters as user `input()`, especially on an embedded system?

+#### Answer 1
+The user may not have the access to input when the program is implemented on a chip like raspberry pi pico.
+A json file is needed for the parameters.
+Additionally, it makes sure the parameters are set to usable values to prevent errors from user input.

 ### Question 02

 Why might we prefer to use a JSON file to store parameters instead of hard-coding values in the Python script?

+#### Answer 2
+It is easier and more clear if we set the parameter in a separate file.
+This allows the parameters to be changes/updated later more easily if it becomes necessary to do so.

 ### Question 03

 Why didn't the exercise02.py code use [os.path.isfile](https://docs.python.org/3/library/os.path.html#os.path.isfile), that is, why did I write the "is_regular_file()" function?

+#### Answer 3
+Micropython has fewer built in libraries/functions than python normally does.
+Without checking with the is_regular_file() function, you can get an error message from the file not being found (essentially, os.path.isfile does not work on its own in micropython).